Maricrv/minningbot-rag-assistant/README.md

 ## Documentation

+This repository includes supporting documentation related to the project, such as product presentations, demo materials, and functional notes.

-Additional documentation is available in the `/docs` folder:
+Some documentation is being organized in the `/docs` folder.

-- Business case
-- Functional requirements
-- User stories
-- User flows
-- High-level architecture
-- Product presentations (English and Spanish)

 ---